dlwhitehurst/osprey/README.md

 ## Prerequisites

 Before you can run the Osprey Mock Service you must use the Node Package Manager (NPM) and either install the `osprey-mock-service` globally (quickest) or locally within your project directory.
-Note that a local installation requires the use of an application Javascript module (actual source code).
+Please note that a local installation requires the use of an application Javascript module (actual source code).
 If you install globally, you can implement your own mocks anywhere using just a RAML specification.